wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

 = 1.1.15 =
-* Removed all references to premium extensions.
+* Removed all references to premium extensions that will no longer be for sale.

 = 1.1.14 =
 * Tested up to WordPress 5.6.